apache/incubator-devlake/models/domainlayer/README.md

 1. Every platform specific entity can be mapped (or split) to one (or more) Domain Layer Entity
 2. Every Domain Layer Entity contains enough information for metrics calculation
-3. Domain Layer Entity should contains some sort of pointer to its origin record, and all entities should use the same pointer schema
+3. Domain Layer Entity should contains some sort of pointer to its origin record, and all entities should share a same schema

 # What

 ## Domain Layer Entity

-- Each entity has a incremental primary key named `ID` which is platform independent
-- Each entity has a `OriginKey` describe its origin record in format `<Plugin>:<Entity>:<PK0>:<PK1>`
+- Each **Domain Entity** has a `OriginKey` describe its origin record in format `<Plugin>:<Entity>:<PK0>:<PK1>`
-- All fields needed for metric calculation
+- Each **Domain Entity** must contains enough fields needed for all metric calculations

-PS: `many-to-many` Entities are not considered as Domain Layer Entity, but part of the system, so they are freed from these rules.

-## Conversion Plugin
+## Data Conversion

-- Read data from platform specific table, convert and store record into one or multiple domain table(s)
+- Read data from platform specific table, convert and store record into one(or multiple) domain table(s)
-- Set `OriginKey`
+- Generate its own `OriginKey` accordingly
+- Generate foreign key accordlingly
 - Fields conversion

 Sample code: